vitorm04/docs.pt-br/docs/framework/unmanaged-api/diagnostics/idebugautoattach-autoattach-method.md

  [in] ID do programa.

  `pszSessionId`
- [in] Cadeia de caracteres passada, o verbo debug.
+ [in] A cadeia de caracteres passada pelo verbo debug.

 ## <a name="return-value"></a>Valor de retorno
  S_OK se o método for bem-sucedido.